Talking to your kids about racism

 Parents are children’s introduction to the world.
 What they see you do is as important as what they hear you say.

 Like language, prejudice is learned over time.
-In helping your child recognize and confront racial bias, you should first consider your own.
+In helping your child recognize and confront racial bias, you should first consider your own — does your friend circle or people you work with represent a diverse and inclusive group?

 Take every opportunity to challenge racism, demonstrate kindness and stand up for every person's right to be treated with dignity and respect.